-Part B: Namoi catchment management areas and planning units
+Part B: Namoi catchment management areas and planning unit scale information

-Part B presents the detail of the LTWP at a finer scale of management areas and planning units.
+• Presents the detail of the LTWP at a finer scale of management areas and planning units.
 This includes a summary of the priority environmental assets and values each planning unit supports, specific EWRs with flow rates attributed to specific gauges, and an evaluation of the impact of water resource development on local hydrology.